cowlingj/an-introduction-to-programming-with-python/lessons/Lesson07.md

 when the loop is finished.

 > If we forget to increment the `counter` variable, if the user gives a number
-> less than 5, then it will always be less than 5, so everytime we come back to
+> less than 5, then it will always be less than 5, so every time we come back to
 > the condition in the loop it will be true, and the loop will repeat forever.
-> This is an infite loop, and normally we _really_ want to avoid those.
+> This is an infinite loop, and normally we _really_ want to avoid those.
-> To see this in action checkout infinte_loop.py, but first make sure you
+> To see this in action checkout
+> [infinite_loop.py](../examples/infinite_loop.py), but first make sure you
 > know how to force the program to stop!

 ---